Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 # Saxophone
-I'm compiling my notes here I've written down from each of my lessons

 ## Phrasing
 Phrasing is how well you play phrases.
 It sounds straightforward, but it's exactly what it is.